 Vinyasa (pronounced Vin-yah-sa) is a word of multiple meanings.
 In Sanskrit for example it can mean movement, arrangement, flow and spreading out.
 It cannot be defined by one single word and changes depending on the context in which it is used.
 However, it can usually be linked to some form of movement – The word acknowledges that all things are temporary.

 When discussing the historical differences between Vinyasa and Hatha yoga, it is important to note that Vinyasa is a more modern form of yoga.
 The founding father of the movement is regarded to be an Indian yoga teacher named Tirumalai Krishnamacharya, who first discussed Vinyasa in his 1934 book Yoga Makaranda.
-If you've got an interest in reading more about all things yoga, we've put together a thorough list of the best yoga books to read this year.

 Therefore, it could be argued within the context of Hatha yoga vs Vinyasa, Hatha is the root from which several offshoots of yoga (such as Vinyasa) can grow.
 When looking at all forms of yoga, we must contextualise its practice in relation to Hatha.